hsingchien/1p_preprocessing/README.md

 Once you are happy with the paramters, rerun CNMFE <p><code>XZ_CNMFE_batch(dirName, vName)</code></p> dirName is the folder path containing the video file you want to run CNMFE , vName is the filename of this video file (usually msvideo_FFT.avi or msvideo_corrected.avi).
 Follow the guide to finish CNMFE.
 Be sure to backup any outputs from previous CNMFE runs if you want, as this might overwrite old ms.mat.

 # Cell Screening
-Once you get ms.mat, you want to do a screening.
+Once you get ms.mat, you want to do screening.
 Label the good ones and bad ones.
 There are 2 tools you can use.
 ## FastScreener
 <p><code>FastScreener;</code></p>